Skip to main content

 ekso auth login

-The base URL override is per-call (or per-shell via EKSO_BASE_URL).
-Stored credentials are scoped to the tenant + base URL pair, so dev and prod creds don’t collide.
+Stored credentials are scoped to the install URL, so dev and prod creds don’t collide.